Counting connected hypergraphs via the probabilistic method: Probabilistic reformulation

 \subsection{Related work}

 We have already mentioned a number of previous enumerative results related to Theorem~\ref{thenum}.
-Before we outline a number of previous probabilistic results related to Theorem~\ref{thprob}, we introduce some general terminology.
+In this subsection we shall outline a number of previous probabilistic results related to Theorem~\ref{thprob}, but first we introduce some general terminology.

 Let $(A_n)$ be a sequence of integer-valued random variables.
 We say that $(A_n)$ satisfies a \emph{global limit theorem} with parameters $\mu_n$ and $\sigma_n$ if $(A_n-\mu_n)/\sigma_n$ converges in distribution to some distribution $Z$ on the reals whose density function $\phi(x)$ is continuous and strictly positive.
 We say that $(A_n)$ satisfies the corresponding \emph{local limit theorem} if, for any sequence $(x_n)$ of integers with $x_n=\mu_n+O(\sigma_n)$, we have